nbulaj/proxy_fetcher/README.md

 proxy lists from multiple providers.

 It gives you a special `Manager` class that can load proxy lists, validate them and return random or specific proxies.
-It also has a `Client` class that encapsulates all the logic for the sending HTTP requests using proxies.
+It also has a `Client` class that encapsulates all the logic for sending HTTP requests using proxies, automatically fetched and validated by the gem.
 Take a look at the documentation below to find all the gem features.

 Also this gem can be used with any other programming language (Go / Python / etc) as standalone solution for downloading and validating proxy lists from the different providers.
 [Checkout examples](#standalone) of usage below.